neonmik/Wave-Machine-Firmware/README.md

         + Finally added Multicore support (hadware functions on one side, synth/dac on another)

     + MIDI:
+        + Bugfix: When pressing and releasing the same note note, many Note Off messages were sent - Issue was down to Note Handling code not checking if note was already in release.
         + Feature: Added MIDI SysEx Patch dumps.
 Currently works and gets out data, but formating needs to be reviewed (mainly with Manufacturer ID and message type).
         + Bugfix: USB-MIDI wouldn't export SysEx files, as they were too big.
 Fixed it by enlarging MIDI buffer in tusb_config.h.
         + Feature: Added MIDI Clock out.
 MIDI clock sync message are sent at 24ppqn from the internal BPM clock.